make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - (defing the problem and the acceptance criteria)
 - desirable properties of a "realistic rotation"
+  - minimum energy/torque: a single rotation
+    about a single axis
+  - shortest arc
+  - roughly constant velocity (only as far as player can perceive)

 # Smooth interpolation of 3D rotations